5 Tips to Maintain Strong Bones and Prevent Osteoporosis

 3. Vary Your Exercise

 If your favorite activity is not considered weight-bearing (such as cycling, swimming, rowing, chair aerobics, etc), it is essential to cross-train to still get that important force on your bones.
 This doesn’t have to be intense—especially if you’re putting in hard workouts in your primary sport—but you should have a plan in place.
-When you add additional weight and impact, you’re upping the force placed on your bones, leading to enhanced regrowth.
+When you add additional weight and impact, you’re upping the force placed on your bones, leading to enhanced remodeling.
 Strong muscles also help prevent the risk of a bone-shattering fall by giving you better balance and the ability to catch yourself if you do slip or start to fall.
 Pick up some dumbbells or a barbell, go for a light jog, or do a few sets of something like jump squats.
 Find an activity you enjoy and add it to your routine, because there’s no doubt you’ll want to be cycling with strong muscles and dense bones well into your senior years.

 Kettlebells are a great addition to your routine.